 - Hilling soil: A traditional way to blanch leeks is to hill soil around the plants as they grow.
 You can use a hoe or shovel and periodically mound soil around the base of the plant.
 Some gardeners like to start by digging a trench and leaving the soil from the trench along the side of it.
 You plant in the bottom of the trench and gradually refill the trench with the soil, as the leeks grow.
 The only drawback to this method is that the leeks get filled with gritty soil and need a good cleaning, before eating.

-- Pots and Other Containers: This method is quick and easy, if you only have a few plants to blanch.
-Any can or carton that is large enough to accommodate the plant at mature size, can be used.
+- Pots and other containers: This method is quick and easy if you only have a few plants to blanch.
+Any can or carton that is large enough to accommodate the plant at its mature size can be used.
 Remove the top and bottom of the container and slip it over the plant while it is still young.
 The plant will grow above the container, leafing out and blocking sunlight.